- What causes Athlete’s foot infection?

 In fact, keeping those feet inside your boots all day will make worse the warm damp conditions that the fungus thrives in.

-Your choice of socks matter in preventing athlete’s foot.
-Wearing synthetic fibres is the best material choice as it keeps moisture away from the feet.
+Your choice of socks matter in preventing Athlete’s foot.
+Wearing wool socks with your work boots is the best material choice as it keeps moisture away from the feet.